 WASHINGTON — Below is the statement the Fed released today after its policy meeting ended:

-With progress on vaccinations and strong policy support, indicators of economic activity and employment have continued to strengthen.
-The sectors most adversely affected by the pandemic have improved in recent months, but the summer’s rise in COVID-19 cases has slowed their recovery.
-Inflation is elevated, largely reflecting factors that are expected to be transitory.
-Supply and demand imbalances related to the pandemic and the reopening of the economy have contributed to sizable price increases in some sectors.
+Indicators of economic activity and employment have continued to strengthen.
+The sectors most adversely affected by the pandemic have improved in recent months but are being affected by the recent sharp rise in COVID-19 cases.
+Job gains have been solid in recent months, and the unemployment rate has declined substantially.
+Supply and demand imbalances related to the pandemic and the reopening of the economy have continued to contribute to elevated levels of inflation.
 Overall financial conditions remain accommodative, in part reflecting policy measures to support the economy and the flow of credit to U.S. households and businesses.

-The Committee judges that similar reductions in the pace of net asset purchases will likely be appropriate each month, but it is prepared to adjust the pace of purchases if warranted by changes in the economic outlook.
+The Committee decided to continue to reduce the monthly pace of its net asset purchases, bringing them to an end in early March.
+Beginning in February, the Committee will increase its holdings of Treasury securities by at least $20 billion per month and of agency mortgage‑backed securities by at least $10 billion per month.
 The Federal Reserve’s ongoing purchases and holdings of securities will continue to foster smooth market functioning and accommodative financial conditions, thereby supporting the flow of credit to households and businesses.

 In assessing the appropriate stance of monetary policy, the Committee will continue to monitor the implications of incoming information for the economic outlook.
 The Committee would be prepared to adjust the stance of monetary policy as appropriate if risks emerge that could impede the attainment of the Committee’s goals.
 The Committee’s assessments will take into account a wide range of information, including readings on public health, labor market conditions, inflation pressures and inflation expectations, and financial and international developments.